AviSoori1x/makeMoE/README.md

 makeMoE.ipynb is the consolidated hackable implementation that I encourage you to hack, understand, improve and make your own

+Please note that the implementation emphasizes readability and hackability vs performance, so there are many ways in which you could improve this.
+Please try and let me know!

 Hope you find this useful and enjoy!!